isolate-org/documentation/docs/doctrine/bridge.md

 However sometimes when project grows we realize that not everything fits to relational database.
 If there is no abstraction that isolate your code (application layer) from doctrine (infrastructure layer) migration to webservice, non relational database or any other storage type might be impossible.
-If your want to avoid such situations in future but you also have no time for preparing handlers for each entity Isolate have perfect solution.
+If you want to avoid such situations in future but you also have no time for preparing handlers for each entity Isolate have perfect solution.
 Thanks to Isolate Doctrine Bridge you can keep layers isolated and still use the power of Doctrine (ORM and ODM).